Unagi: In Japanese cuisine

+Unagi is also commonly served in nigiri style, where a slice of grilled and glazed eel is placed atop a small bed of sushi rice, often secured with a thin strip of nori.
+Unakyu is a common expression used for sushi containing eel and cucumber.

 Sustainability

 Seafood Watch, a sustainable seafood advisory list, recommends that consumers avoid eating unagi due to significant pressures on worldwide freshwater eel populations.
 All three eel species used as unagi have seen their population sizes greatly reduced in the past half century.
 For example, catches of the European eel have declined about 80% since the 1960s.
 The Japanese Ministry of the Environment has officially added Japanese eel to the “endangered” category of the country's Red List of animals ranging from “threatened” to “extinct”.

 Although about 90% of freshwater eel consumed in the U.S. are farm-raised, they are not bred in captivity.
 Instead, young eels are collected from the wild and then raised in various enclosures.
 In addition to wild eel populations being reduced by this process, eels are often farmed in open net pens which allow parasites, waste products, and diseases to flow directly back into wild eel habitat, further threatening wild populations.
 Freshwater eels are carnivores and as such are fed other wild-caught fish, adding another element of unsustainability to current eel farming practices.